MaheshNaikM/Vatti-clipper-for-odd-even-parity/README.md

  In the delphi code memory leaks are there.
 Removed in next version...mail me for the code before i  post it here.
  Use and enjoy

+   aNYONE INTERESTED in Murtas polygon clipping code ..for odd/even Contours shoudl contact Ignorant at maheshnaikDOTmumbaiATgmailDOTcom.
+You will get the current code in cpp.It is as fast as the fastest boolean clippers..totally phogat and a lot of bugs removed from Murtas original code.